diefenbach/django-lfs/docs/user/concepts/shipping_methods.rst

 Shipping Methods
 ================

-This section descibes the shipping methods of LFS in general.
+This section describes the shipping methods of LFS in general.

 Overview:
 =========